uva-cs/ugrads.cs/content/pages/capstone.md

 Please ensure you are signed up for the [cs-capstone@virginia.edu](https://lists.virginia.edu/sympa/info/cs-capstone) email list.
 An email will be sent out to that list to start the spring capstone process around the start of the semester.
 You will be able to view any old emails sent out to that list [here](capstone_emails.html).

+### <a name='sisissue'>Capstone and SIS graduation requirements</a>

+Students who are graduating in May of 2021 cannot graduate until the capstone requirement has been satisfied on their SIS academic report.
+However, the capstone requirement will not be satisfied until the *end* of the spring semester, and the SIS exception cannot be entered until then (if you haven't read below, then the quick summary is that an additional CS elective will be used to count for the CS capstone requirement once the capstone technical report has been approved).
+This presents a problem, as the SEAS undergraduate engineering office wants all SIS requirements fulfilled by February 16th (the SEAS add date).
+We cannot enter these SIS exceptions for the capstone early, as that would be indicating that you have completed a requirement when you haven't, which is against a whole host of policies and accreditation requirements.

+The intent for the spring of 2021 is still to enter all of the SIS exceptions at the end of the semester.
+This means that you will still receive notifications from the SEAS undergraduate office that your graduation requirements have not been met yet.
+However, somebody in the CS department will personally check each and every student's SIS reports and ensure that the only graduation requirement that is missing is this SIS exception for the capstone, and each student will receive an individual email about this.

+We realize that this is a less ideal solution than we all wanted, and we apologize for the hassle this is likely to cause.

 ### Overview

 The Covid-19 pandemic has made the CS 4970/4971 capstone practicum impractical, as in-person group-based projects with in-person customer meetings are no longer viable.
 For all students who are going to graduate prior to the end of 2021 (meaning on or before December 2021), the department is offering a different capstone process.